firojkabir/social-network/frontend/README.md

 This is the frontend project for the Social Network REST API project.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.
 From the application a user can perform following actions.

-- See list of all users
+- See the list of all users
-- See details of individual user
+- See details of the individual user
 - Register a new user
-- Update information of an user
+- Update information of a user
 - Follow other users
-- Delete an user
+- Delete a user
 - Create a post
 - See lists of posts
 - Update the content of a post
 - Delete a post
-- Add comments to post
+- Add comments to the post

 ---